 Best Mattress For Fibromyalgia

 Around 2% to 10% of people have fibromyalgia.
-One of the most common tell-tale signs of fibromyalgia is insomnia.
-Patients with this medical condition usually have difficulty falling asleep or tend to wake up a lot of times and reaches a certain point wherein they can’t achieve deep REM sleep.
+One of the most common signs of fibromyalgia is insomnia.
+Patients with this medical condition usually have difficulty falling asleep and staying asleep all night.
+They frequently wake up and even reach the point where they can’t achieve deep REM sleep at all.

 What Causes Fibromyalgia and How to Deal with it?

 1. Causes of Fibromyalgia

 There are around 10 million people in the United States suffering from Fibromyalgia.
 Despite being one of the most common chronic pain conditions in the world, there is still no consensus about what causes it.

 However, according to researchers, there are several factors that can increase the risk of Fibromyalgia such as:

 Due to the fact that Fibromyalgia tends to run in families, researchers have suggested that genetics may play a small part in it.